How Pacewright Works

 Pacewright doesn't rely on a single number to assess fitness.
 It watches several signals over time:

-• Pace at a given RPE: Can you run faster while reporting the same effort level?
-That's improving running economy.
+- Pace at a given effort: Can you run faster while reporting the same effort level?
+That means you're getting more efficient.

-• Training load trends: Is your chronic (28-day) load trending upward steadily?
+- Training load trends: Is your overall load trending upward steadily over weeks?
 That indicates safe, sustainable progress.

-• Heart rate efficiency (if you use a monitor): Running faster at the same heart rate is a clear sign of improving aerobic fitness.
-The algorithm tracks this on easy runs over 4-6 week windows.
+- Heart rate efficiency (if you use a monitor): Running faster at the same heart rate is a clear sign of improving fitness.
+The algorithm watches for this trend over time.

 When these signals consistently point in the same direction, the algorithm adjusts your training paces and race predictions.
 When they conflict — pace improving but RPE rising, for example — the algorithm holds steady and flags the discrepancy for you to consider.